cyclosm/cyclosm-cartocss-style/CONTRIBUTING.md

 Please consider updating the `legend.html` file in the root of this repository to reflect your latest changes when submitting a pull request.

+Please also run `scripts/generate_taginfo.py` and commit the resulting `taginfo.json` file before submitting a pull request.

 ## Rendering locally / developping the style